OTHER NAMESAlaska Healthcare POAAlaska Healthcare Power of AttorneyAlaska Medical POAAlaska Healthcare Proxy

-Making an Alaska Healthcare Power of Attorney
+What is an Alaska Medical Power of Attorney?

-An Alaska Healthcare Power of Attorney is a legal document that gives a selected individual the authority to make healthcare decisions for you, such as accepting or refusing medical treatment, when you cannot do so.
+An Alaska Medical Power of Attorney is a legal document that gives a selected individual the authority to make healthcare decisions for you, such as accepting or refusing medical treatment, when you cannot do so.

 The individual giving permission is known as the "principal," while the person or entity receiving powers is called the "agent."
 Suitable for residents of Alaska, our Power of Attorney for health care is made for use in Anchorage County, Matanuska-Susitna County, Fairbanks North Star County, and in every other part of the state.
 All Alaska Medical PoA forms from Rocket Lawyer can be completely customized for your specific circumstances.
 As a result of this essential document, your agent(s) can offer proof to healthcare facilities and other parties that they can legally act in your interest when you are not able.